Please contact the Health Sciences Department at (805) 378-1433 for any questions with the nursing program or application process.

 There are additional requirements for graduation and/or licensure.
 It is the applicant's responsibility to refer to the college catalog for these requirements.

 Due to changes in legislation and the Education Code (Section 78261.5), the Moorpark College Associate Degree Nursing Program has adopted a multi-criteria selection process for admission, combined with a random selection process.
-The multi-criteria selection process has been implemented from Fall 2009 and forward.
+The multi-criteria selection process was implemented in Fall 2009.

 The multi-criteria selection process will be utilized to select the most qualified candidates for admission.
-In addition, all applicants meeting the minimum requirements have the opportunity to be randomly selected for admission.
+In addition, all applicants meeting the minimum requirements have the opportunity to be randomly selected for admission to a percentage of the seats for the admitted class.
 Students who have been unsuccessful in any nursing program are ONLY qualified for random selection.
 There is no waitlist.
 If you have not been selected for admission within two years of application you will need to reapply.

 The ATI TEAS is a test that is required of all applicants to the nursing program.
 You may submit scores from a test taken up to twelve months prior to submitting your application to Moorpark College, as long as the test was the ATI TEAS.
 If you have not taken the ATI TEAS yet, then you must do so by noon on the final testing date at Moorpark College for that application period.
 Please see the ATI TEAS Information section of this website.
 It is the policy of the Moorpark College Associate Degree Nursing Program to accept only the first TEAS exam taken in any 12 month period.
 This applies to the ATI TEAS.
 No exceptions to this policy will be made.
 Please be aware that the ATI TEAS result report indicates how many times the exam has been taken and how many days have passed since the prior attempt.